 It provides companies with comprehensive decision making support

 As the core components of any company involves making plans and developing methodologies and techniques to achieve organisational goals, data warehouse can support great support to help them to do this.
 This is because data that is conceptualised and compiled in a proper manner, can go a long way in helping companies to strategies and create long term plans.

-A important feature of data warehouse is that it is oriented towards the subject.
-As data is gathered from numerous sources, data warehouse helps companies to use specific data that applies to their own field.This helps a company to gain insight into how data can be used in a manner, that all the sectors of the company are benefited in a proper manner.
-By helping a company handle specific areas like management or IT, data warehouse can help them grow in a strategic and comprehensive manner.
+A important feature of this is that it is oriented towards the subject.
+As data is gathered from numerous sources, it helps companies to use specific data that applies to their own field.This helps a company to gain insight into how data can be used in a manner, that all the sectors of the company are benefited in a proper manner.
+By helping a company handle specific areas like management or IT, it can help them grow in a strategic and comprehensive manner.

-After data is complied from different sources, data warehouse allows for data integration.
+After data is complied from different sources, it allows for data integration.
 This means that data is dynamic and applicable to various departments.
-Integration of data is therefore one of the most important feature of data warehouse.
+Integration of data is, therefore, one of the most important feature of data warehouse.

 It allows for flexibility in time

 As data is stored in a strategic manner, data has a specific time duration.
 This makes it easier for companies to access data for a particular time period.
 It is always better to have data structured in a time specific manner, because it can help companies to find loopholes in management and over all functioning on one hand and make effective comparison on the other hand.

 Before the development of data warehouse, secondary storage was considered as the best way to save data.
 However, data warehouse supports integration, cohesiveness and multi-application of data, making them a more suitable choice.
 This is because it helps to preserve data for future use as well.
 As data in a warehouse is secure, it is one of the effective methods to store data for future use.